LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   <br><b>File 3: "train_model.py"</b>- This code will train a convoluted neural network deep learning model from the labelled character images
   within the "Dataset" folder.
 It will also provide you with the accuracy of the model in making OCR predictions, which will be displayed in the command line for every epoch (run through the entire dataset).
-The default hypeparameters (number of epochs=3, batch size=64, learning rate=0.005, kernel size=5) were optimal and consistently gave OCR accuracies above 99.8%, provided a good sized dataset is used (above 25,000 characters).
+The default hypeparameters (number of epochs=3, batch size=64, learning rate=0.005, kernel size=5) were optimal and consistently gave OCR accuracies above 99.8%, provided a good-sized dataset is used (above 25,000 characters).
   In my experience with this project, varying the value of any hyperparameter other than the kernel size did not lead to significant variations in accuracy.
   As this is a simple deep learning task, the accuracy relies more heavily on having good quality segmentation and character images that accurately reflect those that would be found in text.
 Ideally, some characters would be typed with a fresh typewriter ribbon and others with an old one,